timcdlucas/translucent_interpretable_ML_review/translucent.md

 However, this method only corrects for the biases from autocorrelated data after the fact; while it may still be possible to interpret the machine learning models as we have done previously, the computed nonlinear relationships remain biased.

-While I cannot demonstrate the handling of spatial or temporal autocorrelation with this dataset it is worth some brief discussion.
+While I cannot demonstrate the handling of spatial or temporal autocorrelation with this dataset it is worth some brief discussion [@elith2009species].
-Spatial random effects can be handled in the same ways as the phylogenetic effects, in fact both of the methods proposed come from the spatial literature [@hengl2018random; @bhatt2017improved; @appelhans2015evaluating].
+Spatial random effects can be handled in the same ways as the phylogenetic effects, in fact both of the methods proposed come from the spatial literature [@hengl2018random; @bhatt2017improved].
+An analogous method to using  genus as a categorical variable, the space could be split into regions and the region used as a categorical variable [@appelhans2015evaluating]. check this is correct.
+This approach is commonly used with predefined spatial units such as countries.
-Another common approach to with spatial data is "thinning" and is conceptually similar to the weighting method for categorical data [@].
+Another common approach with spatial data is "thinning" and is conceptually similar to the weighting method for categorical data [@].
 In its simplest form, thinning, involves removing data points so that each pixel had at most one instance [@elith2010art; @verbruggen2013improving].
 This is equivalent to considering they pixel as a categorical variable and subsampling as above until each pixel is equally represented (noting that each pixel is represented equally in the prediction dataset i.e. once).
 Also note that in the context of present only data, this is equivalent to weighting the data but in cases where the response isn't always a presence (e.g. presence absence data or continuous response data), weighting is a better way to include all the data rather than throwing some out.